-- The development of a site access; - The development of a temporary site compound and office area; - Site clearance, including the removal of an existing gate, existing timber post and wire fencing and clearance of existing vegetation; - Grading/profiling of the existing site area; - Installation of an engineered landfill capping system covering an area of 2.6 hectares; - Installation of surface and subsurface surface water drainage infrastructures; - Installation of passive landfill gas management infrastructure; - The installation of stock proof fencing, and a new access gate on-site; - Landscaping of the final formation of the capping area using a proprietary grass cover mix suited for pasture.
+- The development of a site access. - The development of a temporary site compound and office area for the duration of the works. - Invasive species management. - Site clearance, including the removal of an existing gate, existing timber post and wire fencing and clearance of existing vegetation. - Grading/profiling of the existing site area. - Installation of an engineered landfill capping system covering an area of 1.34 ha. - Installation of surface and subsurface surface water drainage infrastructures. - Installation of passive landfill gas management infrastructure. - The installation of stock proof fencing, and a new access gate on-site. - Landscaping of the final formation of the capping area using a high value multi species grass cover.